 Initial Country Selection

-Programs in Colombia, Ethiopia, and Zambia have been formally included in the ISFL pipeline, while Indonesia remains a target country at present.
-These four countries were selected based on several criteria, as outlined below.
+Programs in Colombia, Ethiopia, Indonesia, Mexico, and Zambia have been formally included in the ISFL pipeline.
+These five countries were selected based on several criteria, as outlined below.

 Engagement and Capacity for Large-scale Programs: The degree of readiness for a large-scale emission reductions program was assessed through a range of indicators that provide a preliminary view of a country’s engagement in and capacity for a results-based payments or REDD+ program and potential to reduce carbon emissions.
 In particular, links between national efforts for a sustainable forestry use and other land uses were considered, as well as the institutional arrangements in place and the capacity of local stakeholders to implement such a program.